Darkest Hour (band)

-Darkest Hour is an American extreme metal band from Washington, D.C., formed in 1995.
+Darkest Hour is an American melodic death metal/metalcore band from Washington, D.C., formed in 1995.
 Though failing to break through early in their tenure, the band has received acclaim for their albums Undoing Ruin, Deliver Us, and The Eternal Return.
 Deliver Us debuted at number 110 on the Billboard album charts, with sales of 6,600, and their more recent effort The Eternal Return garnered them an even higher position in the Billboard album charts at number 104.
-Their latest album Godless Prophets & the Migrant Flora charted at 42 on the Billboard 200, a peak for the band, and it marked a stylistic shift in the band's discography.
+Their album Godless Prophets & the Migrant Flora charted at 42 on the Billboard 200, a peak for the band, and it marked a stylistic shift in the band's discography.

 History

 Formation (1995–1999)

-Darkest Hour was formed on September 23, 1995, and initially consisted of vocalist John Henry, guitarist Mike Schleibaum, drummer Matt Maben, and bassist Raul Mayorga.
+Darkest Hour played their first show on September 23, 1995, and initially consisted of vocalist John Henry, guitarist Mike Schleibaum, drummer Matt Maben, and bassist Raul Mayorga.

 The band released its first EP titled The Misanthrope in 1996 on a local label called Death Truck Records.
 In 1996, Darkest Hour cut a single titled "Paths of Despair" for East Coast Empire Records' The Harder They Come compilation.
 The song proceeds at a slower, grueling tempo in comparison to the up-beat tempo the band would come to be known for.
 In 1999, Darkest Hour released another EP titled The Prophecy Fulfilled on another label called Art Monk Construction.